Hampden Township commissioner accused of writing racist limericks

 “The expression that people were using on TV, they’re checking out little old white hair ladies.
 Why don’t they concentrate on young Muslim men because they have been the perpetrators?
 Not all Muslims, Muslim terrorists,” Bienstock said.

-The Hampden Township Democratic Club says the writings reveal serious questions about his judgement and ability to lead the township.
+The Hampden Township Democratic Club says the writings reveal serious questions about his judgment and ability to lead the township.

 He went on to say “I think the people of Hampden Township know my reputation.
 They know I have been a fair commissioner.”